| http://people.csail.mit.edu/jaffer/Schlep |

 Code to be translated to C must be written with the realization that

-zero, NULL and false are conflated.
-They are separate in
+and false are conflated.
+They are separate in Java

-false to be a placeholder for missing data.
-False (#f)
+be a placeholder for missing object data.
+False (#f

 operators work on them.
-Our solution for this was to have scm2java
+Our solution for this is to have scm2java and

 The translation